Destoma/Plasmas-Project/diamagnetismFromMaxwellsEquations/README.md

 This project is currently just a PyCharm project uploaded to Github, and must stay that way for now.
 PyPIC3D's official PyPi release is nonfunctional, and part of the convenience of this project is its manual inclusion into PyCharm under its most recent Github commit (which is functional, of course).

-Be very careful not to install PyPIC3D via any automatic means, or else things will break very quickly.
+I apologize to my professor who's reading this (he wrote much of the PyPIC3D code) for not giving myself enough time to work on this such that I could communicate these things to him.

+In order for this project to work, you need to copy the directories in the folder labeled `COPY INTO YOUR venv:bin` into your project's `venv/bin` folder, and then procedurally install each of the required packages through pip as you attempt to begin simulations.
+Do NOT install PyPIC3D via pip, or else the pathing will break and you will have to create a new project.

 # How to Use

 To find a simulation, go into the `demos` folder and pick a demonstration.
 In each folder you'll find a `.toml` file, which are this tool's config files.
 Their contents are somewhat self-explanatory, and their parameters can be adjusted freely to configure your simulation.

-To run this simulation, simply enter `PyPIC3D --config demos/DEMONAME/DEMONAME.toml` into the console.
+To run this simulation, simply enter `python PyPIC3D --config demos/DEMONAME/CONFIGNAME.toml` into the console.

 The results chosen to be returned from the simulation (via the `[plotting_parameters]` section of the config file) will be sent to a `data/data` directory in the project, whether one already exists or not.
 To view the results, run the `particle_analysis.py` and `field_analysis.py` programs.
 Both take a while to execute, and the plot axis limits must be adjusted manually (for now).